Definition of Epic

 Here are some famous examples of literary epics:

-- The Mahābhārata: epic poem from ancient India composed in Sanskrit.
+- The Mahābhārata: an epic poem from ancient India composed in Sanskrit.

 - The Aeneid: epic poem composed in Latin by Virgil, a Roman poet, between 29 and 19 BC.
 This is a narrative poem that relates the story of Aeneas, a Trojan descendent and forebear to the Romans.

-- The Nibelungenlied: epic narrative poem written in Middle High German, c.
+- The Nibelungenlied: the epic narrative poem was written in Middle High German, c.
 1200 AD.
 Its subject is Siegfried, a legendary hero in German mythology.

 - Paradise Lost: written by John Milton in blank verse form and published in 1667.
 Its subject is the expulsion of Adam and Eve from the Garden of Eden as well as the fallen angel Satan.

 Difference Between Epic and Ballad

 Both epic and ballad works date back to ancient history and were passed down from one generation to another through oral poetry.
 However, these literary devices feature significant differences.
 An epic is an extended narrative poem composed with elevated and dignified language that celebrates the acts of a legendary or traditional hero.
 A ballad is also a narrative poem that is adapted for people to sing or recite and intended to convey sentimental or romantic themes in short stanzas, usually quatrains with repeating rhyme scheme.
 Ballads typically feature common, colloquial language to represent day-to-day life, and they are designed to have universal appeal to humanity as a group.
 Epic works, however, focus on a certain culture, race, nation, or religious group whose victory or failure determines the fate of an entirety of a nation or larger group but not all of humanity.